OutlawPlz/droppy/README.md

 - ***clickEscToClose*** - A boolean value.
 Set to `true` if you want to close all the drop-downs by clicking ESC.

+- ***animationIn*** - A CSS class where is declared an animation.
+This class will be applied at the open of a drop-down and removed at the end of the animation.

+- ***animationOut*** - A CSS class where is declared an animation.
+This class will be applied at the close of a drop-down and removed at the end of the animation.

 ## Methods